alladinian/SwiftProcessing/README.md

 So here is a workflow that I found to be working quite well (if you know a better way you are welcome to contribute or let me know):

 1. Install [swift sh](https://github.com/mxcl/swift-sh)

    `brew install swift-sh`

    or

    `mint install mxcl/swift-sh`

-   this will essentialy enable us to import packages in a Swift file.
+   This will enable importing of packages in a Swift file.

 2. Import `SwiftProcessing` in a .swift file in the editor of your choice and write a sketch: